 What we eat has never been so important.
 In many countries we are blessed with the choice to eat what we want.
 At the B.H.K., we believe that going vegan is the most important decisions you could make in terms of your own health, the planets health and the welfare and care of animals.
-Veganism is the ultimate expression of peaceful intent for the future.
+Veganism is an genuine expression of peaceful intent for the future.
 We will never judge anyone for doing otherwise, we were both very much into bacon sarnies, but here is how we feel now and how our opinions and lifestyles have changed.

 TAKING THE PLANT-BASED PLUNGE

 Jane and I have been vegan/ vegetarians for a while now, and around four years ago, I decided to take the plunge and become full-power vegan (Jane is still eating her homemade Kefir and likes a very occasional Indian Railway style Chai).
 If you look back into the Beach House Kitchen library, you will find vegetarian dishes with cheese and egg, but no more.
 Our recipes are full plant power and loving every plateful!
 We have gone through the whole process, from extremely carnivore to content herbivore and we know exactly what its like to be curious about a vegan diet.
 I’ve always loved cooking vegan food.
 We ended up giving bits and pieces up and finally blooming into full blown vegan-hood.

 We were first attracted to vegan food by its creativity and vibrancy.
 It really seems like the food for a brighter future.
 It all seemed so beautifully fresh and tantalising.
 In our experience, eating vegan food has made us feel lighter and brighter, with oodles of well being and energy.
 I know we all say that, but its true!
 We have never felt so darn healthy and vivacious.